 Graham has been married to the love of his life since 1998 and they have 3 children.

-His weekly routine involves coffee starting at 6:30 every morning, consumed rapidly, with the BBQ burning several times.
-The Goertzen family believes that food is best when it is shared with friends and family and they do this often.
+His weekly routine involves coffee starting at 6:30 every morning.
+The Goertzen family also believes that food is best when it is shared with friends and family.
+They do this often.

 Together we can transform the world our youth live in—but we can’t do it without you.Take Action